ohhdemgirls/bithammer/README.md

 It's not personal.
 It's just that your ignorance and selfishness are ruining things for everyone else.

-__The best workaround to BitHammer is to get a 'private internet VPN'__ and run your BitTorrent traffic through that.
+__The best workaround to BitHammer is to get a 'private internet VPN' or 'seedbox'__ and run your BitTorrent traffic through that.
 Google it.
 This will:

   1. Prevent BitHammer from banning you,
   2. Keep your usage to levels home internet routers can handle,